VMI Keydets football: Conference championships

-Division I-AA/FCS playoffs
+Postseason results

-VMI has made one appearance in the FCS playoffs.
-Their combined record is 0–1.
+VMI has made one appearance in the NCAA Division I Football Championship playoffs, 2020.
+The Keydets' playoff record is 0–1.

 Head coaches

 VMI has had 32 head coaches in their history.
 They are currently led by Danny Rocco, a graduate of Wake Forest and a native of Pennsylvania.
 The winningest coach in VMI history is John McKenna, who had a 62–60–8 in thirteen seasons at the school.
 Alpha Brummage, who led the Keydets for two seasons in 1911 and 1912, has the highest winning percentage among coaches with at least ten games coached (.875).